PETRONAS logo with text PETRONAS logo with text

 4. Working Hours, by complying with local laws of the host country or agreements regarding working hours, overtime hours, and work during holidays.

-5. Establish Grievance Mechanisms, which provide a means of grievance reporting and appropriate follow-up measures while ensuring that the identity of the complainant is protected.
+5. Grievance Mechanisms, by which providing a means of grievance reporting and appropriate follow-up measures while ensuring that the identity of the complainant is protected.

 6. Non-Discrimination, by respecting diversity in the workplace and not engaging in any form of unlawful discrimination based on gender, race, ethnicity, skin colour, religion, nationality, sexual orientation, age, marital status, pregnancy, political affiliation, or disability in hiring and employment practices.